jaspector

 A building permit is required for new construction, enlargement, remodel, alteration, finish-out, major repair, move-in of an existing dwelling, garage or carport enclosure, decks, balconies, porches, pools, hot tubs, spas, plumbing and electrical work, and certificates of occupancy before a building or structure is occupied or a change in occupancy occurs.

+Not all construction work requires a permit in Blanco, TX.
 The following work is generally exempt: Non-structure repairs that do not alter or add to the existing structure or affect structural integrity.
 Note: The city's IRC local amendments delete the standard fence exemption for fences not over 7 feet high, so fences are not exempt.
+When in doubt, confirm with the local building department before starting work.